Last Updated: 7/16/22 – Planning Your Travel Photos

 Once I have a good idea of where I want to begin, I can start to use the Street View feature.
 In my case I am going to want to start by looking at the street view near the Casa del Guardian.
 I simply drop the person figure onto the pathway nearby and Google Maps will give me the street view of that location (as shown below).

 As you can see in the image above, once I select the person icon for the Street View feature, all of the pathways in Machu Picchu light up blue.
 I am able to drop the person icon on any of these pathways to get a street level perspective of that location.

-This is an invaluable tool for a travel photographer who cannot scope out an area, but would still love to do some planning for shots they want to take.
+This is an invaluable tool if you are a travel photographer who cannot scope out an area but would still love to put in some time planning your travel photos.
 As you can see in the image below, the street level perspective from near the Casa del Guardian is pretty close to the perspective I was looking for.

 In case I want to take a look around the area to see if there are any better locations nearby to take some shots, I can use the arrows within the Street View to move along the pathways (as shown in the image below) and take a virtual tour.
 This allows me to do all of the location planning I need to do without having to physically scope out the area ahead of time.

 As I mentioned previously, this is especially important with Machu Picchu because visitors are being asked to pick a circuit to tour when they purchase their ticket to Machu Picchu.
 If we pick the wrong circuit, we may not be able to visit some of these locations.
 So, I will use the information I get from this picture planning to make our decision on which circuit we will choose.
 I’ll be covering that more as I continue to outline our trip planning process in future posts.

 Step 3: Determine the Best Time to Take Them

 Now that we know which pictures we are looking to take, and where we need to be to take them, the last step in the process of planning your travel photos is collecting as much information as you can about those shots in advance.
 Specifically, we are looking for the following types of information about these shots: